-Some of the most popular bike car racks on Amazon, the Allen Hitch Bike Racks are also some of the cheapest.
+Some of the most popular bike car racks on Amazon, the Allen Bike Racks are also some of the cheapest.
 So how do they compare to the big brands like Thule and Yakima?
-Read the review below to find out what you get (and what you don’t) when choosing a basic rack.
+We put the Allen to the test to see how it performs considering its lower price point.

 - Incredibly easy & quick to install and to remove from car

 - Takes up very little storage space when not in use